 I want to provide some planning advice for those considering or just beginning a cash-based practice in a non-direct access state.
 First, do not use practices in direct access states to determine your expected growth rate and scalability.
 Your practice’s growth may be slowed by these state laws and it’s important to know that going in.
 I mention this not to worry you, but simply to inform you.
 There are many successful cash-based practices in Texas, like my own physical therapy clinic in Austin, so it is possible to do well even without direct access.

 With that in mind, here a few strategies for helping your patients get referrals when they have called to start treatment but do not yet have a PT script:

 1. Asking Family and Friends

 When I get prospective patients on the phone for the first time, I make it a point to ask them if they’ve already seen anyone for this issue and explain that physical therapy requires a referral in the state of Texas.
-If they haven’t seen a physician or the patient is unwilling to make another office visit to get a referral, I then point them to about other potential referral sources.
+If they haven’t seen a physician or if the patient is unwilling to make another office visit to get a referral, I point them to about other potential referral sources.

 For example, in Texas you are not limited to only accepting referrals from MDs and DOs.
-Patients can also be referred by physicians assistants, advanced nurse practitioners, dentists, podiatrists, and even chiropractors can refer patients to PT.
+Physicians assistants, advanced nurse practitioners, dentists, podiatrists, and even chiropractors can refer patients to PT.
 Additionally, these referrals sources can be licensed anywhere in the U.S.

 This allows me to ask patients if they have family or friends working in those professions, in any state, who would be willing to write them a PT referral.
-While many patients may not know a physician in Texas, they may have an uncle who is a chiropractor in Georgia or a mother-in-law who practices dentistry in Kansas!
+Many patients may not know a physician in Texas.
+BUT they may have an uncle who is a chiropractor in Georgia or a mother-in-law who practices dentistry in Kansas!
 If you are from outside of Texas, you will need to check your state practice act to see who you can legally accept referrals from.